ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 ## Backups
 - daily full backup during maintence window
 - transactions logs are backed up by rds every 5 mins
-- restory any point in time (5 mins aago)
+- restory any point in time (5 mins ago)
 - 1 to 35 days of retention
 - if multi az backups span multi region

 ### Manual Snapshot
 - manual trigger
-- retention aas log as you want
+- retention as log as you want
+- pay for the space occupied

 ### Savings
 - take snapshot and delete database